matn7/CS-Notes/src/main/java/persistence/MYSQL.md

     - Function for manipulating spatial values.
     - Spatial indexing for improve performance.

-### JSON Data Type
+### JSON Data Type.

 - JSON - JavaScript Object Notation:
     - This is a complex, structured document containing properties and values.
 - Storage for JSON data type is similar to BLOB or TEXT data types.
 - MySQL will convert the JSON to an internal format for optimized storage and searching:
-    - Some formatting may lost and ordering of properties may change.
+    - Some formatting may lose and ordering of properties may change.
 - MySQL supports searching for JSON document properties.
 - MySQL allows update portions of a JSON document.

-### Client Protocols
+### Client Protocols.

 - TCP/IP: Most common.
 - SOCKET: Unix/OSX/Linux only.